Chester Zoo: 21st century

-In October 2018, two Indian elephant calves (Nandita Hi Way, age 3 years, and Aayu Hi Way, age 18 months), died of elephant endotheliotropic herpesvirus (EEHV).
-From 1995 on this virus disease has caused many deaths of Indian elephants across the world in zoos and in the wild.
+In October 2018, two Indian elephant calves (Nandita, aged three years, and Aayu, aged 18 months), died of elephant endotheliotropic herpesvirus (EEHV).
+From 1995 on, this virus disease has caused many deaths of Indian elephants across the world in zoos and in the wild.

 On 15 December 2018, an electrical fault caused a fire to break out at the Monsoon Forest Habitat.
 The zoo had to be evacuated and was closed.
 Fifteen fire crews attended the zoo along with two rapid response units and an ambulance.
 All mammals were accounted for and one person was treated for the effects of smoke inhalation.
 Some birds, frogs, fish and small insects were killed in the blaze.
 The zoo reopened on Sunday 16 December 2018.

-Chester Zoo monorail was an internal transport system for visitors from 1991 to 2019, but was closed as it had become unreliable and covered less than half the zoo due to the zoo's expansion to over 125 acre.
+Chester Zoo monorail was an internal transport system for visitors from 1991 to 2019, but was closed, as it had become unreliable and covered less than half the zoo due to the zoo's expansion to over 125 acre.
 Land from the monorail was to be used for a new attraction called Heart of Africa, an open African savannah habitat and vulture aviary.

 In March 2024, Chester Zoo announced the arrival of two snow leopards as part of a global conservation breeding programme.
 The zoo also announced the opening of a new Himalayan habitat for two big cats.
-The habitat is also home to a number of birds, including the Himalayan Monal, and red pandas.
+The habitat is also home to red pandas, and a number of birds, including Himalayan monals.

-In July 2025, the zoo announced the birth of its first snow leopard cub, a female called Bheri.
+In July 2025, the zoo announced the birth of its first snow leopard cub, a female named Bheri.

 The Heart of Africa exhibit opened in April 2025.
-The 22.5 acre (nine hectare) savannah is designed to replicate the grasslands of Africa.
-The exhibit has 57 species, including 15,000 locusts, giraffe, zebra and naked mole rats.
+The 22.5 acre (nine hectare) savannah exhibit is designed to replicate the grasslands of Africa.
+The exhibit houses 57 species, including giraffes, zebras, naked mole-rats and 15,000 locusts.

-The zoo are also at the same time developing The Reserve Hotel project, a collection of 51 lodges, restaurant and access into the zoo.
+The zoo are also, at the same time, developing The Reserve Hotel project, a collection of 51 lodges, restaurant and access into the zoo.

 Management structure

 The Oakfield, gastropub serving visitors and the community of Chester outside normal operating hours.

 The North of England Zoological Society (NEZS) is the organisation that runs Chester Zoo.
 It was formed in 1931 by the zoo's founder, George Mottershead.

 The zoo is managed by a team led by CEO Jamie Christon DL and he reports to the Board of Trustees.
 Christon is tasked with focusing on the unified strategy which supports the Strategic Development Plan and Conservation Plan.
 The plan includes the development of Heart of Africa, The Reserve Hotel, new education facilities, The Square wedding venue, and from 2028 the development of African Forests.
 The executive focuses on education change and DEAI through its people and culture.
 Chester Zoo leads in public affairs and has influenced heavily at the heart of UK government.

-The zoo employs over 650 permanent staff, increasing to over 1,000 during the main summer period, making it the largest zoo in the UK.
+The zoo employs over 650 permanent staff, increasing to over 1,000 during the main summer period.